Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: The simplified test problem

 The {\bf coupling} between the fluid and structure is defined by the kinematic and dynamic lateral boundary conditions, which, in this simplified problem, read:

-The coupled fluid-structure interaction problem can be written as follows: \begin{problem} \end{problem} To perform the Lie splitting, this system is written as a first-order system by using the kinematic coupling condition to obtain:
+The coupled fluid-structure interaction problem can be written as follows: \begin{problem} \end{problem} To perform the Lie splitting, this system is written as a first-order system in time by using the kinematic coupling condition to replace $\displaystyle{\rho_s h \frac{\partial^2 \eta}{\partial t^2}}$ by $\displaystyle{\rho_s h \frac{\partial \boldsymbol u}{\partial t}}|_{\Gamma} \cdot {\bf{e}}_r$.
 As before, this point is crucial in order to perform the splitting which gives rise to a stable scheme.
-Namely, in the fluid sub-problem, which we write next, the structure inertia will be taken into account implicitly in the boundary condition on $\Gamma$, which is a crucial ingredient for the stability of the $\beta$-scheme.
+Namely, in the fluid sub-problem, which we write next, the structure inertia will be taken into account implicitly in the boundary condition on $\Gamma$, which is a crucial ingredient for the stability of the $\beta$-scheme. {\bf This is a way how the fluid is coupled to the structure in this splitting.}

+To simplify notation, as in \cite{causin2005added}, we introduce a linear, symmetric, positive definite operator ${\mathcal{L}}$ defined by the elasticity tensor associated with the structure problem.
+Namely, for $\eta,\xi \in H^1_0(0,L)$, we define